-Policy: Disparate Impact for Servi ice Changes Number: 708 Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution #01-16, dated October 25, 2001.
-Effective Date: 05/16/17 Page 5 of 5
+Policy: Disparate Impact for Service Changes Number: 708 Delegation of eneral Manager under a Authority by the Board of esolution #01-16, dated October Effective Date: 05/16/17 Page 5 of 5

 - a.
 Alter the service proposal to avoid, minimize, or mitigate potential disparate impacts, or; - b.
 Provide a substantial legitimate justification for keeping the proposal as-is, and show that there are no alternatives that would have a less disparate impact on minority riders but would still accomplish the project or program goals.